ch-stark/keycloak-notes/blog.md

 ## ACM/ACS SSO Integration

-Authors:
+Authors: and Christian Stark

-Goal of this blog:
+## Goal of this blog:

 Customers should have a seamless login experience for a user that has OpenShift Platform Plus (OPP) to authenticate to OpenShift and services such as RHACS and RHACM that come along with it.
 The main motivation for  comes from the actual pain of configuring SSO for a fleet of clusters managed by RCACM.
 We would like to demonstrate how to deploy Keycloak and configure it to manage a fleet of clusters and OPP Services such as ACS.

-# Architecture
+## Architecture

 We have one Hub-Cluster.
 On this Cluster Keycloak will be setup and also ACS central has been installed.
 There is another ManagedCluster

-High level Requirements
+High level Requirements:

-User should be able to login to the OpenShift console, and to ACM console as well as ACS console with the same identity Federate to external/Enterprise IDPs using Keycloak
+User should be able to login to the OpenShift console, and to ACM console as well as ACS console with the same identity.
+Federate to external/Enterprise IDPs using Keycloak
 Group information from IDP should be synchronized with the cluster.
 Keycloak which pulls in group information in the token should be able to apply this across clusters similar to how ldap group sync applies to a single cluster.